sashni/Needham-Schroeder-Protocol/README.md

 (B -> A) : B, Nb

 ## Running the Code
-Begin by running two client consoles:<br>
+Begin by running two separate client consoles:<br>
 ``java client.Client``

-Entering a clientname:
+Enter a clientname:
 ``A`` or ``B``

-Then run the server:
-``java server.Server``

 Logs will show transmitted messages, decrypted messages and established keys.
-Opting out of logs will only show transmitted messages (essentially the adversary view).
+Opting out of logs will only show transmitted messages (essentially the adversary view).<br>
 Choose whether or not to include logs.
-``True`` or ``False``
+``true`` or ``false``

+Run the server:
+``java server.Server``

-Once a session key is established, Alice and Bob can begin secure communication by encrypting messages.
+Once a session key is established, Alice and Bob can begin secure communication by encrypting messages.<br>
 A new initialization vector is generated for each round of messaging.

 Note: for every round of messages, Alice must enter a message first, then Bob.